Vinod-Kumar-R/AutomationTesting/README.md

 |6|Warnings Next Generation Plugin |9.11.1|

 Follow below step to create Pipeline Job
-1. Create a new Pipeline by providing any job name
+1. Create a new Pipeline by providing any job name (job name should not contain space)
 2. Go to pipeline tab as show in below image and perform below step
     - from drop down list of "Definition", Select 'Pipeline script from SCM'
     - in SCM, select 'GIT' by drop down